Gas deal still eludes Ukraine and Russia at EU talks

 At talks in Brussels hosted by energy commissioner Guenther Oettinger two days before he makes way for a new EU executive team, officials cancelled an evening news conference at which they had hoped to announce a deal after months of negotiation.

 "Negotiations are ongoing and likely to continue until late in the evening," the European Commission said in a statement at 9 p.m.
-(1600 ET).
+(2000 GMT).
 "In case of agreement, the press conference is envisaged to take place tomorrow morning at 8:30 a.m."

 With Kiev and Moscow locked in conflict over pro-Russian rebellions in Ukraine and over the former Soviet state's move to bind itself closer to the West, the European Union, which also depends heavily on Russian gas, is trying to help overcome wrangling about payments that threatens to disrupt supplies.

-Russian state utility Gazprom (GAZP.MM), whose chief executive was attending the talks with Oettinger along with the Russian and Ukrainian energy ministers, halted supplies to Ukraine in June, citing Kiev's unpaid gas bill, which Moscow says is around $4.5 billion.
+Russian state utility Gazprom, whose chief executive was attending the talks with Oettinger along with the Russian and Ukrainian energy ministers, halted supplies to Ukraine in June, citing Kiev's unpaid gas bill, which Moscow says is around $4.5 billion (3 billion pounds).

 The EU, which has lending facilities to Ukraine along with the IMF, is looking at releasing more funds.
 And Germany, a key ally for Ukraine's pro-Western leaders, has spoken of providing international "bridging finance" to see Kiev through the winter.